abdlla-nasser/task-sessions/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## To Use The Task Sessions Application

+### 1. Authentication (Login or Sign Up)

+*   **Navigate to the Auth Page:** When you first open the application at `http://localhost:3000`, you will likely be redirected to the login/signup page (`/auth`).
+If not, navigate there.
+*   **Sign Up (New User):**
+    *   Click on the "Sign Up" or "Create Account" tab/link.
+    *   Enter your desired email and password.
+    *   Click the "Sign Up" button.
+Upon successful registration, you should be logged in and redirected to the main dashboard.
+*   **Log In (Existing User):**
+    *   Click on the "Log In" or "Sign In" tab/link.
+    *   Enter your registered email and password.
+    *   Click the "Log In" button.
+You will be redirected to the main dashboard.

+### 2. Create a Category

+Categories help you organize your tasks.

+*   **Locate the "Add Category" Button:** On the main dashboard, look for a button to add a new category.
+This is a "+" button next to the "Projects" or "Categories" list in the sidebar.
+*   **Open the Create Category Dialog:** Click the "Add Category" button.
+A dialog box or form will appear.
+*   **Enter Category Name:** Type the name for your new category (e.g., "Work," "Personal Study," "Fitness").
+*   **Confirm Creation:** Click the "Save Category" button in the dialog.
+The new category should now appear in your list of categories in the sidebar.

+### 3. Create a Task

+Once you have a category (or you can use a default one if available):

+*   **Select a Category (Optional but Recommended):** Click on the category in the sidebar under which you want to create the new task.
+This will filter the task view to that category.
+*   **Locate the "Create Task" Button:** On the main dashboard, find and click the "Create Task" button.
+This might be a prominent button in the main content area.
+*   **Fill in Task Details:** A dialog or form will open.
+Fill in the required information:
+    *   **Title:** A concise name for your task (e.g., "Complete Chapter 3 Reading").
+    *   **Description (Optional):** More details about the task.
+    *   **Category:** Select the category you created or another relevant one from the dropdown.
+    *   **Due Date:** Choose a due date for the task.
+    *   **Focus Sessions:** Specify how many focus sessions you estimate this task will take.
+*   **Confirm Creation:** Click the "Create" or "Save Task" button.
+The new task will appear in the task list for the selected category.

+### 4. Start a Focus Session for a Task

+*   **Find Your Task:** In the task list, locate the task for which you want to start a focus session.
+*   **Initiate Session:**
+    *   a "Start Session" button or icon (e.g., a play button) directly on the task item in the list.
+    *   Alternatively, clicking on the task will open a "Task Info" dialog, which then has a "Start Session" button.
+*   **Focus Session Page:** Clicking "Start Session" will navigate you to a dedicated session page (`/session/[taskId]`).
+*   **Begin Timer:** The timer for the focus session (e.g., 25 minutes) will usually start automatically, or you might need to click a "Start" button on this page.
+*   **During the Session:** Focus on your task.
+The page will display the remaining time.
+*   **Session Completion:** Once the timer ends, the session is marked as complete. you can pause/resume the session timer, you can also cancel the focus session.
+The task's progress (e.g., "1/3 focus sessions completed") should update.

 ## Cypress Tests

 The application includes end-to-end tests written with Cypress to test key functionalities.
 The tests are located in the `cypress/e2e` directory.